Steel construction products

 - BS EN 10056-1:2017 Structural steel equal and unequal leg angles.
 Dimensions, BSI.

-- BS EN 10210-2:2006 Hot finished structural hollow sections of non-alloy and fine grain steels.
+- BS EN 10210-2:2019 Hot finished steel structural hollow sections.
 Tolerances, dimensions and sectional properties, BSI.

-- BS EN 10219-2:2006 Cold formed welded structural hollow sections of non-alloy and fine grain steels.
+- BS EN 10219-2:2019 Cold formed welded steel structural hollow sections.
 Tolerances, dimensions and sectional properties, BSI.

 - BS EN 1993-1-1:2005+A1:2014, Eurocode 3: Design of steel structures.
 General rules and rules for buildings, BSI